firatdem/FBoard/README.md

 ├── requirements.txt        # Required Python packages
 └── README.md               # Project documentation
 ```
-Customization
+## 🛠️ Customization

-To edit labels, roles, or visual cues:
+You can edit roles, colors, and layout by modifying:

-draggable_box.py — for how employee labels are shown.
+- `draggable_box.py` – Controls how employee labels are shown
-constants.py — to define role colors, spacing, zoom, etc.
+- `constants.py` – Defines role colors, box size, zoom behavior, spacing, etc.

-Notes
+## 📝 Notes

-Designed for shared use via cloud sync platforms like OneDrive.
+- Designed for shared use via OneDrive, Dropbox, etc.
-Some graphical glitches may require using the “Reload” button.
+- Zooming is experimental and may cause rendering issues
-Zooming is experimental and may cause rendering issues — use with caution.
+- Use the “Reload” button if graphical glitches occur

-License
+## 📄 License

 This project is provided as-is for internal or educational use.
 No warranty or guarantee is provided.

 Example data and run: